dij0s/PETAL/thesis/bachelor_thesis.typ

 With the evaluation frameworks introduced, the next step is to define the test dataset.
 This dataset consists of nine prompts and establishes the basis for assessing the performance of the solution:
-- _What is the current energy consumption per energy vector and per consumer type in Sion ?_
-- _How is is this demand expected to evolve until 2050 ?_
-- _What energy efficiency measures should be considered to reduce this consumption ?_
-- _Can you tell me the amount of CO2 associated to this demand ?_
-- _What are potential sources of renewable energy in Sion (GWh/an for each source) ?_
-- _How much of this potential is currently exploited ?_
-- _How much is expected to be exploited in the future ?_
-- _Can you provide me with a map of the electricity grid and potential PV production on roofs and other surfaces ?_
-- _Can you provide me with a map of heat/cold demand density and potential sources of heat/cold ?_

-#highlight("TODO: en faire une table ?")
+#set table(fill: (x, y) => if calc.odd(y) { rgb("F7F9FA") })
+#figure(
+  table(
+    columns: 1,
+    align: left,
+    table.header([Prompt]),
+    [What is the current energy consumption per energy vector and per consumer type in Sion?], [How is this demand expected to evolve until 2050?], [What energy efficiency measures should be considered to reduce this consumption?], [Can you tell me the amount of CO2 associated to this demand?], [What are potential sources of renewable energy in Sion (GWh/an for each source)?], [How much of this potential is currently exploited?], [How much is expected to be exploited in the future?], [Can you provide me with a map of the electricity grid and potential PV production on roofs and other surfaces?], [Can you provide me with a map of heat/cold demand density and potential sources of heat/cold?], ),
+  caption: "Test dataset prompts for municipal energy planning in Sion", )

 The dataset is aligned within the specific scope of available data sources, inherently restricting its size.
 It is crafted by Prof. Jessen Page to support energy planning for the municipality of Sion.

-With everything defined, the results are presented in the tables below.
+#highlight("TODO: différencier style tables pour résultats ?")
 #highlight("TODO: mieux introduire ?")
+With everything defined, the results are presented in the tables below:

 // citer date version code utilisée pour comparer expert et llm
 // présenter scores par différentes configurations, petites et grandes
 // montrer scores par type de query, factual et actionable
-// analyse temps par query
+// analyse temps par query ?
+// analyse de cumulation des résultats ?

 #highlight("TODO: break down en plusieurs sections?")